 Helping Those Who Serve Our Country

 Methodist University offers affordable, 100% online degree programs to Active Duty service members; National Guard and Reserve service members on Title 32 or Title 10, or in a satisfactory drilling status; Veterans; and their immediate family members.
-Recognized as a nine-time Military Friendly® School with Gold Ranking in 2021, and located just a few miles from Fort Bragg — the largest military base in the world — we have a unique understanding of what our military-affiliated students need.
+Recognized as a nine-time Military Friendly® School with Gold Ranking in 2022, and located just a few miles from Fort Bragg — the largest military base in the world — we have a unique understanding of what our military-affiliated students need.

 - Lower tuition rates for military-affiliated students

 - Dedicated military support staff